graphhopper/directions-api/route-optimization.md

 }
 ```

+To summarize if ```return_to_depot``` is false, the algorithm decides where to end the vehicle route.
+It ends in one of your customers' locations.
+The end is chosen such that it contributes to the overall objective function, e.g. min transport_time.
+If ```return_to_depot``` is true, you can either specify a specific end location (which is then regarded as end depot) or you can leave it and the driver returns to its start location.

 The ```type_id``` refers to the vehicle type of your vehicle.
 It is optional and only required if you need to specify your own type.

 In the examples above, we define an ```earliest_start``` for the vehicle.
 It is recommended to use the [unix timestamp](https://www.unixtimestamp.com/), i.e. the number of seconds between your particular departure time and